hoa-archive/readme-template/readme-template.md

 <!--- About Section --->

 ## About
-Talk about the technologies used and why you used those specifically.
-Discuss your approach: the design patterns or code styles implemented.
+Use this section to mention the technologies used and why those technologies were used specifically.
+Discuss the approach to the project, the design patterns, or code styles implemented.
 This section should answer:
 1. How it was built?
 2. Why it was built?
 3. What problems does it solve?